Leonore Enfield and Tyler Wise “Effects of prairie restoration on small mammals” Central Plains Society of Mammalogists

 Students have the opportunity to be involved in research through academic courses and independent study.
-Past course projects have included investigations of regeneration in Planaria, patterns of wheat-freeze injury in Kansas, and water quality parameters in the Arkansas River.
+Course projects have included investigations of regeneration in Planaria, patterns of wheat-freeze injury in Kansas, and water quality parameters in the Arkansas River.

 Outside the classroom, a number of Sterling College students have been involved with an ongoing research project studying white-tailed deer at Quivira National Wildlife Refuge.
 Students have worked as field technicians and volunteers for spotlight surveys, distance-sampling surveys, and capture efforts.